List of Ice Age characters: Nadia

 Nadia was the wife of the chieftain of a human tribe shown in the first film.

 Nadia had a husband named Runar and a baby son named Roshan.
 She and her family lived a peaceful life together with their tribe until the day when a pack of saber-toothed tigers invaded their camp to abduct the youngest member Roshan in revenge for the tribe killing half of their pack.
 Nadia fended off an attack on Roshan long enough to run away quickly from Diego who was pursuing her.
+Diego chases Nadia down the river, forcing her to jump down a tall waterfall with her baby Roshan.

-The Dodo Birds
+The Dodos

 These dodos are portrayed as greedy for watermelons claiming it to be their private stockpile for the ice age.
 All these dodos hate to be extinct.
 While the dodos in the first film met with unfortunate outcomes, other dodo flocks appeared in later films.

 Dab

-Dab was the head dodo shown in the first film.
+Dab was the dodo's leader shown in the first film.

 Carl and Frank

 Carl and Frank are an Embolotherium and a Brontops respectively.
 Carl had thick lips and a thick horn, while Frank had more pointed lips and a thinner horn.
-They referred to Sid as an overgrown weasel, and sought to kill him for his mischiefs, such as eating the last dandelion of the season, and entering their mud bath uninvited.
+They sought to kill Sid for his mischiefs, such as eating the last dandelion of the season, and entering their mud bath uninvited.

 Jennifer and Rachel

-Jennifer and Rachel are two ground sloth from the first film.
+Jennifer and Rachel are a pair of female ground sloths from the first film.

-The two were shown being sweet-talked by Sid to impress them while he had the baby Roshan in tow.
-Jennifer admitted that she found some of Sid's qualities to be most attractive, and when Sid left, the two spoke to each other on how, despite his lack of good looks, he was a family-type.
+The duo were shown being sweet-talked by Sid to impress them while he had the baby Roshan in tow.
+Jennifer admitted that she found some of Sid's qualities to be most attractive, and when Sid left, the duo spoke to each other on how, despite his lack of good looks, he was a family-type.